Time to Get Moving: 10 Minutes a Day to a More Active Life

-While we all know we should be more active, do you know that the benefits of physical activity are seen in as little as 10 minutes?
+While we all know we should live a more active life, but do you know that the benefits of physical activity are seen in as little as 10 minutes?
+According to the Harvard School of Public Health, three 10-minute sessions are just as good as one longer session.

 Activity is classified as “moderate” when it increases your heart rate and breathing, but still allows you to carry on a conversation.
 Activity is “vigorous” when your heart rate is more rapid and you can only say a few words without stopping to breathe.

-While the vigorous activity may be difficult to include during the workday, there are several ways you can increase your physical activity while at work.
+While vigorous activity may be difficult to include during the workday, there are several ways you can increase your physical activity while at work:

 - Leave your car at home and use alternate forms of transportation such as walking, biking, and taking the bus